heig-PRO-b04/java-backend/wiki/APIv1.Endpoints.md

 On success, a code 200 will be returned, alongside with a statistics object.

+### `POST /mod/{idModerator}/poll/{idPoll}/question/{idQuestion}/statistics`

+Retrieves the statistics object for a question.

+A moderator token is needed.

+On success, a code 200 will be returned, alongside with a question statistics object.

 # Errors

 On error, a message indicating why the error occured must be sent: